arring/MDO-RallyApps/SAFe/Readme.md

 5. TODO: Talk about how annoying it is to keep things consistent in the dependencies grids, especieally becasue user stories can get deleted, and dependencies are a many to one releationship, and can move between user stories.
 	Lots of logic for consistency.
+It is actually probably not possible to keep c_dependencies field consistent with Predecessors and Successors fields on UserStories, becasue there are so many different ways these fields can be changed, especially outside these SAFe apps.
+Right now i just clobber everything in the Predecessor and Successor fields and make them match what the c_dependencies app contains.

 6. TODO: talk about caching and how i messed it up for a long time, requireing me to reload EVERYTHING every single time things were synced with proxy.
 I fixed that now by actually updating the proxy correctly.